hzwer/WritingAIPaper/README.md

 The typical structure of a paper includes 1. an abstract, 2. an introduction, and 3. the main body, which encompasses sections such as related work, methodology, experiments, discussion, conclusion, and references.
 We can break down this structure into three levels.
 At each level, you should aim to convey a comprehensive research narrative.
 Each level serves as an expansion of the preceding one.
 With this understanding, let's explore how to effectively present a research story.
 For those who are starting out, it's advisable to focus on completing the main body of the paper first.

 ### Find the Core Idea
-You may have interesting findings and experimental results, but you're unsure how to define the core theme. \textit{The key contribution of most published papers falls into exactly one out of the following three categories~\cite{nowozin2015ten}:}
+You may have interesting findings and experimental results, but you're unsure how to define the core theme. *The key contribution of most published papers falls into exactly one out of the following three categories (from [Nowozion](https://www.nowozin.net/sebastian/blog/ten-tips-for-writing-cs-papers-part-1.html)):*

 *Insight: you have an explanation for something that is already there.*